k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: unable to dig if wielding a cursed pick-axe/mattock
 - Another Goblin Town tweak
 - Fix: crowned Infidel that started as a centaur kept jump ability
+- Fix: make the Eye and Hand of Vecna immune to fire/lava damage